Zap-123/Periodic-Table-Search/README.md

 # Periodic-Table-Search
+Struggling to find a specific element on the periodic table out of the 118?
+No problem!
-Given a search query, this program in the terminal will search for the element that corresponds to your query.
+Given a search query, this program in the terminal will find the element that corresponds to your query.

 ## Installation